Elementary Functional Analysis: Why Types Matter in Optimization

 6.2 The Adjoint Operator: Dualizing Transformations

-When we transform kets with \(T\), how do measurements (bras) transform?
-The adjoint operator \(T^\dagger: W^\ast \to V^\ast\) provides the dual transformation:
+, how do measurements (bras) transform?
+The adjoint operator

 Definition 6.1: Adjoint Operator (Coordinate-Free)

-\[\langle y \vert T x \rangle_{H_2} = \langle T^\dagger y \vert x \rangle_{H_1} \quad \forall \vert x \rangle \in H_1, \vert y \rangle \in H_2\]
+\[ \langle y \vert T x \rangle_{H_2} = \langle T^\dagger y \vert x \rangle_{H_1} \quad \forall \vert x \rangle \in H_1, \vert y \rangle \in H_2 \]

-\[\begin{array}{ccc} V & \xrightarrow{T} & W \\ \downarrow & & \uparrow \\ V^\ast & \xleftarrow{T^\dagger} & W^\ast \end{array}\]The Fundamental Duality Diagram
+\[ \begin{array}{ccc} V & \xrightarrow{T} & W \\ \downarrow & & \uparrow \\ V^\ast & \xleftarrow{T^\dagger} & W^\ast \end{array} \]The adjoint completes the “circuit” of transformations, preserving the scalar product

 6.3 Basis Dependence: When Transposes Fail